CME information and disclosures

 For answers to questions about AMBOSS CME, including how to redeem CME/MOC credit, see "Tips and Links" at the bottom of this article.

 Transient ischemic attack (TIA) is a temporary, focal cerebral ischemic event that results in reversible neurological symptoms but is not associated with a visible acute infarct on neuroimaging.
 Cardiogenic embolism (e.g., from atrial fibrillation) and atherosclerosis (e.g., carotid artery stenosis) are the most commonly identified etiologies.
 Symptoms depend on the affected territory and may mimic an acute stroke; however, symptoms are transient.
 Because patients with TIA have an increased stroke risk, early diagnosis and initiation of secondary preventive therapies for subsequent stroke are vital.
 Management typically includes urgent neuroimaging, antithrombotic therapy (e.g., antiplatelet therapy), and prompt determination of the underlying cause (e.g., using echocardiography and neurovascular studies) to guide targeted preventative measures, such as the management of underlying atrial fibrillation or carotid artery stenosis.
-See also ischemic stroke and overview of stroke.

-- Acute, transient focal neurologic symptoms
+- Acute, transient focal neurological symptoms

 - Typically, symptoms last < 1 hour (the majority of cases resolve in < 15 minutes).